-With increasingly more stringent requirements on the environmental performance of enterprise from the public and regulatory authorities at all levels, environmental sustainability has become one of the essential aspects for a corporate to perform its social responsibility.
+With increasingly stringent requirements on the environmental performance of enterprises from the public and regulatory authorities at all levels, environmental sustainability has become one of the essential aspects for a corporate to fulfill its social responsibility.
 As a medical device manufacturing enterprise, the Group has been striving to mitigate the impact on the environment during the entire product cycle.
-In terms of waste gases, greenhouse gases, non-hazardous wastes and use of resources, the Group strictly complies with the relevant national laws and regulations.
+In terms of exhaust gases, greenhouse gases, non-hazardous wastes and use of resources, the Group strictly complies with the relevant national laws and regulations, which are set out in the section headed "Compliance Profile" below.